Look Who Was Part of The International Jazz Day 2015 All-Star Global Concert

 Terri Lyne Carrington

 Terri Lyne Carrington is a three-time GRAMMY Award-winning drummer, producer and recording artist.
 Born in Medford, Massachusetts, Carrington received her first set of drums at age 3.
 At 10, she had her first major performance with trumpet legend Clark Terry and as a teenager, Carrington performed and recorded with Kenny Barron, Buster Williams, Stan Getz and James Moody.
 She later moved to Los Angeles to become the drummer for “The Arsenio Hall Show.”
 Throughout the ’90s, she performed with Wayne Shorter and Herbie Hancock, and played alongside Joni Mitchell and Stevie Wonder on Hancock’s GRAMMY Award-winning Gershwin’s World.
 Carrington teaches at the Berklee College of Music and serves as Artistic Director of the Berklee Beantown Jazz Festival.
-Carrington’s 2013 Concord release Money Jungle: Provocative in Blue was a much anticipated homage to Duke Ellington, Charles Mingus and Max Roach that coincided with the 50th anniversary of their iconic 1963 Money Jungle album.
+Her 2013 Concord release Money Jungle: Provocative in Blue was a much-anticipated homage to Duke Ellington, Charles Mingus and Max Roach that coincided with the 50th anniversary of their iconic 1963 Money Jungle album.
 Carrington made history with this album when she became the first woman to win a GRAMMY Award for Best Jazz Instrumental Album.
 Her latest effort is a follow-up to her critically acclaimed 2011 album The Mosaic Project, titled The Mosaic Project: Love and Soul.
 Like its predecessor, the album presents Carrington leading a rotating cast of superb female instrumentalists and vocalists.

 Mino Cinélu